-- 1. Promotes the sound and prudent management of its business; - 2.
-Protects the interests of its customers and stakeholders; and - 3.
-Places clear responsibility for achieving (1) and (2) on the Board and its members and the senior management of the Company.
+- promotes the sound and prudent management of its business; - protects the interests of its customers and stakeholders; and - 3. places clear responsibility for achieving (1) and (2) on the Board and its members and the senior management of the Company.

-The above Policy is reviewed annually and modified, when deemed necessary, to ensure proper alignment with best practices relating to Corporate Governance standards in accordance with the DIFC Companies Law and relevant DFSA Rulebook.
+The above Policy is normally reviewed annually and modified, when deemed necessary, to ensure proper alignment with best practices relating to Corporate Governance standards in accordance with the DIFC Companies Law and relevant DFSA Rulebook.